Furtwängler – Bruckner Symphony 4

 Many years ago a stupid young man told me that if I liked Bruckner’s symphonies, it was surely because I was sexually frustrated… (We know this conductor wasn’t at all…).
 That’s a common misunderstanding about this music: it’s not loaded with testosterone, but, in a language inherited from Bach, Beethoven, Schubert & Wagner, is an aim to reach God whatever his name.

 This live recording by the Vienna philharmonic (10/20/1951 in Stuttgart) is just a marvel, splendidly remastered.
-There was a battle between Toscanini and Furtwängler: the first saying, regarding his clumsy gestures, he was just a “dilettante conductor” the second arguing he didn’t get the composer’s spirit at all (no one ever speak about the fact Toscanini never conducted either Bruckner or Mahler).
+There was a battle between Toscanini and Furtwängler: the first saying, regarding his clumsy gestures, he was just a “dilettante conductor” the second arguing he didn’t get the composer’s spirit at all.
 Here, everything is organically played, with a continuous singing and vibrancy (and almost not a single false note throughout..).
 I know many great Bruckner 4 (specially from Munich…), I’m not sure most of them can match this evidence.

 This marvel is coupled with Wagner’s Good Friday music from Parsifal, with the Berlin Philharmonic (Cairo – 04/25/1951).